-Define whether the adjustable frequency drive operates in open-loop or closed-loop.
+Define whether the frequency converter operates in open loop or closed loop.

-1-00 1-00 Configuration Mode Opt ion: Function: [0] Open- loop Motor speed is determined by applying a speed reference or by setting desired speed when in Hand Mode.
-Open-loop is also used if the adjustable frequency drive is part of a closed-loop control system based on an external PID controller providing a speed reference signal as output.
-[3] Closed- loop Motor Speed will be determined by a reference from the built-in PID controller varying the motor speed as part of a closed-loop control process (e.g., constant pressure or flow).
-The PID controller must be configured in parameter group20- or via the Function Set-ups accessed by pressing the [Quick Menus] button.
+1-00 1-00 Configuration Mode Opt ion: Function: [0] Open Loop Motor speed is determined by applying a speed reference or by setting desired speed when in Hand Mode.
+Open Loop is also used if the frequency converter is t of a closed loop control system based on an external PID controller providing a speed reference signal as output.
+[3] Closed Loop Motor Speed will be determined by a reference from the built-in PID controller varying the motor speed as t of a closed loop control process (e.g. constant pressure or flow).
+The PID controller must be configured in ameter group20- or via the Function Setups accessed by pressing the [Quick Menus] button.

-This parameter cannot be changed when motor is running.
+This ameter cannot be changed when motor is running.

-When set for closed-loop, the commands reversing and start reversing will not reverse the direction of the motor.
+When set for Closed Loop, the commands Reversing and Start Reversing will not reverse the direction of the motor.

-1-0 1-03 Torque Characteristics Ор tion: Function: [O] Compressor torque Compressor [0]: For speed control of screw and scroll compressors.
+1-0 1-03 Torque Characteristics Op tion: Function: [0] Compressor torque Compressor [0]: For speed control of screw and scroll compressors.
 Provides a voltage which is optimized for a constant torque load characteristic of the motor in the entire range down to 10 Hz.
 [1] Variable torque Variable Torque [1]: For speed control of centrifugal pumps and fans.
-Also to be used when controlling more than one motor from the same adjustable frequency drive (e.g., multiple condenser fans or cooling tower fans).
+Also to be used when controlling more than one motor from the same frequency converter (e.g. multiple condenser fans or cooling tower fans).
 Provides a voltage which is optimized for a squared torque load characteristic of the motor.
 [2] Auto Energy Optim.
 CT Auto Energy Optimization Compressor [2]: For optimum energy efficient speed control of screw and scroll compressors.
-Provides a voltage which is optimized for a constant torque load characteristic of the motor in the
+Provides a voltage which is optimized for a constant torque load characteristic of the motor in the entire range down to 15Hz but in addition the AEO feature will adapt the voltage exactly to the current load situation, thereby reducing energy consumption and audible noise from

-1-03 Torque Characteristics Option: Function: entire range down to 15Hz but in addition the AEO feature will adapt the voltage exactly to the current load situation, thereby reducing energy consumption and audible noise from the motor.
+1-03 Torque Characteristics Op tion: Function: the motor.
 To obtain optimal performance, the motor power factor cos phi must be set correctly.
-This value is set in 14-43 Motor Cos-Phi.
+This value is set in 14-43 Motor Cosphi .
 The parameter has a default value which is automatically adjusted when the motor data is programmed.
 These settings will typically ensure optimum motor voltage but if the motor power factor cos phi requires tuning, an AMA function can be carried out using 1-29 Automatic Motor Adaptation (AMA).
 It is very rarely necessary to adjust the motor power factor parameter manually.
 [3] Auto Energy Optim.
 VT Auto Energy Optimization VT [3]: For optimum energy efficient speed control of centrifugal pumps and fans.
-Provides a voltage which is optimized for a squared torque load characteristic of the motor, but in addition, the AEO feature will adapt the voltage exactly to the current load situation, thereby reducing energy consumption and audible noise from the motor.
+Provides a voltage which is optimized for a squared torque load charac- teristic of the motor but in addition the AEO feature will adapt the voltage exactly to the current load situation, thereby reducing energy consumption and audible noise from the motor.
 To obtain optimal performance, the motor power factor cos phi must be set correctly.
-This value is set in 14-43 Motor CosPhi.
+This value is set in 14-43 Motor Cosphi .
 The parameter has a default value and is automatically adjusted when the motor data is programmed.
 These settings will typically ensure optimum motor voltage but if the motor power factor cos phi requires tuning, an AMA function can be carried out using 1-29 Automatic Motor Adaptation (AMA).
 It is very rarely necessary to adjust the motor power factor parameter manually.